Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Evaluation

-The results of the algorithm on the simulation are shown in Table \ref{tab:summary_algorithm_results} and Fig. \ref{fig:end_to_end_kpi}.
-The closed-loop algorithm is effective at minimizing the number of KPI violations, even in the face of high traffic spikes and changes in network conditions while balancing the trade-off between the number of actions taken (around 0.86\% to 1.38\% hourly on setting 1) and the spare resources allocated to the slice.
-Depicts in Fig. \ref{fig:end_to_end_kpi}, the algorithm with setting 1 successfully prevents violations of KPIs for all slices in terms of packet loss (a,b), delay(c,d), and jitter (e,f), thereby meeting our QoS targets.
-The simulations show that the closed-loop algorithm is capable of maintaining the QoS of multiple slices.
-It rapidly and accurately identified KPI violations, implemented corrective measures, took corrective actions, and allocated suitable resources to resolve KPI violations in a timely manner.
-Consequently, the algorithm was able to reduce the number of KPI violations over time, enhancing the overall QoS of the network.
+A comprehensive overview of the {\PSA} performance across four network slices is provided in both Table \ref{tab:summary_algorithm_results} and Fig. \ref{fig:end_to_end_kpi}.
+In detail, {\PSA} proves effective at minimizing KPI violations across various settings, as presented in Table \ref{tab:evaluation_parameters}.
+This is achieved even during high traffic spikes and network condition changes, as demonstrated in the use cases of the eMBB and uRLLC slices.
+Furthermore, it strikes a balance between the number of actions taken (ranging from 1\% to 2\% on an hourly basis) and the allocation of spare resources to the network slices.
+As depicted in Fig. \ref{fig:end_to_end_kpi}, the algorithm with setting 1 successfully prevents KPI violations across all network slices, in terms of packet loss (a, b), delay (c, d), and jitter (e, f), thus meeting our QoS targets.
+In addition, the results also demonstrate the efficacy of {\PSA} in executing parallel operations with a high level of performance.
+It quickly and accurately identifies KPI violations, performs corrective actions, and allocates appropriate resources to resolve issues promptly.
+Therefore, the {\PSA} effectively reduces the number of KPI violations over time, leading to improved overall QoS for the network and enhanced QoE for end users.